arin1405/TextAnalysisACMPapers/README.md

 # Usage
-- Install python modules: bs4 and selenium (these can be installed by pip) pip install bs4 pip install selenium
+- Install python modules: bs4 and selenium (these can be installed by pip) ..*pip install bs4
+..*pip install selenium

 - Download 'chromedriver' and keep the .exe file somewhere.